Pregnancy life changes in week 28

 Their brains are also progressing its growth ready for the outside world, and the thalamocortical complex starts to be active.
 This is the section of the brain which is thought to be responsible for consciousness and is an essential part of the development of the brain.
 Your baby is proceeding to pad out and is increasing weight faster, and though they look like a perfect baby already, they will put on quite a few more pounds before they are born.

 At this point in time, the mum tends to dream about their baby and also thinks a lot about them.
-It is quite natural of having the fears and worries about how you’ll cope during your labour.
+It is quite natural of having the fears and worries about how you’ll cope during your due date and labour.
 However, all your friends who are already mums will be capable of reassuring you that you just will be able to get through all this!
-Chatting to your friends who already have a baby could be actually helpful in these last months, and they might aid you to make well-read choices about the sort of birth you hope to have.
+Chatting to your friends who already have a baby could be actually helpful in these last months, and they might aid you to make well-read choices about the sort of birth plan you hope to have.

 The healthcare provider or your midwife will be happy to tell you more about the choices and hence you need to make the maximum of your antenatal appointments to gain as much information as you can regarding what your hospital provides on their maternity unit.
 You might also be informed about what you would require to source yourself if you wish to use it (for instance a birthing ball, or perhaps a TENS unit) during the labour.

-See how your baby is developing
+See how your baby is developing at week 28

 • The little one will now have eyelashes.